 Carpenter Ant Colony

 Satellite colonies are established by worker ants.
-They find an appropriate place above grade (a hollow tree, a post – or a house), prepare the area (possibly by digging tunnels and chambers in good wood), and then carry many larvae into the area.
+They find an appropriate place above grade (a hollow tree, a post – or a house), prepare the area (possibly by digging tunnels and chambers in good wood), and then carry larvae into the area.
 The larvae then pupate, and new workers emerge.

 How to Get Rid of Carpenter Ants